 As a multinational company competing in a global market, EMC is continuously expanding the geographic scope of our customer base and developing centers for research and development and services to access world-class talent around the globe.
 EMC serves customers in more than 100 countries.
 The expansion of our employee base internationally allows us to be in close proximity to customers in rapidly-growing emerging markets.
 These centers are an essential element of our journey to find the best talent in the world that delivers an enriching diversity of perspectives on the global challenges of our customers.

 Centers of Excellence

 COEs coordinate initiatives with local university programs, government representatives, and community partners for maximum impact.
 In addition, each of our COE teams plays an important role in contributing to EMC’s vision for sustainability.
-In 2013, the Egypt, India, Ireland, Israel, and Russia COEs published internal reports describing their sustainability achievements and initiatives.
-Each COE delivers online publications and social media to report on its sustainability achievements and initiatives to employees and external stakeholders.
+In 2014, the China, Egypt, India, Ireland, Israel, and Russia COEs published internal reports describing their sustainability achievements and initiatives.
+Each COE delivers online publications and uses social media to report on its sustainability achievements and initiatives to employees and external stakeholders.

 The COEs bring local expertise and skills to advance our global business strategy.
 In conjunction with EMC business units, the COEs are responsible for the development of many products across EMC’s broad software and hardware offerings, and for providing global services support to EMC customers worldwide.
 Additionally, the COEs provide back office processing activities for internal operations.

 The COEs have been designed to provide EMC business units with world-class talent, infrastructure, and management to deliver to the needs of EMC’s customers.
 EMC business units are, in essence, internal customers of the COEs.
 Each COE is managed locally, and a cross-functional leadership team consisting of EMC’s senior executives oversees strategy and investment decisions.
 Nearly 100 percent of senior management at the COEs is hired from the local community.